 Ulysses recalls a time from his childhood while visiting family in Mexico.
 Even at such a young age, Mr. Diaz was developing a robust socio-political consciousness.

 Ulysses Diaz has been an activist for justice, human rights, and equality since his earliest days.
-He spent his time at Northern Illinois University has a campus activist, and to this day, he still serves his community.
+He spent his time at Northern Illinois University as a campus activist, and to this day, he still serves his community.
 I had the pleasure of meeting and befriending Mr. Diaz during our time at NIU.
-He is a man of a sizable stature, open heart, and passion for the true liberation of all people.
+He is a man of a sizable stature, big heart, and passion for all people’s true liberation.
 He is a man close to his indigenous roots and was the person who introduced me to the sacred space of the sweat lodge.

 “Friendship is a journey towards an unknown destination.
 The discovery that people must share not only what they don’t know about each other but what they don’t know about themselves.”

 Mr. Diaz is a man of high integrity, passion, and inspiration.
 He is a teacher, scholar, activist, and modern-day warrior.
+I’m honored to call him a friend, and I’m a better man for knowing him.
 Today, we honor Ulysses Diaz has this week’s Evolved Man of the Week.